The poster above is from the 1936 Summer Tour in Stanley theatre

 This photo is addressed to Eddie Brown who worked at the Canobie Lake Park New Hampshire Dance Hall.
 From The 30's to the 50's it was a popular entertainment destination.
 In 1957 a fire, hurricane, robbery and the decline of the Big Band Era made it too overwhelming to continue.

-From the 1941 movieBall Of Fire Barbara Stanwyck singing Drum Boogie (see below) or was it Martha Tilton (1) and here
+From the 1941 movie Ball Of Fire Barbara Stanwyck singing Drum Boogie (see below) or was it Martha Tilton (1) and here

 Gene's 33rd Birthday in 1942 with Jimmy and Tommy Dorsey and friend Carol Bruce (3)

 World War 2 Bass Drum Skin.
-"Keep 'Em Flying" is written in the bottom half of the skin (4) This Bass Drum is now in the Zildjian Museum.
-Click here
+"Keep 'Em Flying" is written in the bottom half of the skin (4)

-Click here for the great clarinetist Artie Shawin the left photo.
+Click here for the great clarinetist Artie Shaw in the left photo.
 Gene's "Keep 'Em Flying" Bass Drum again from this concert with Artie Shaw (photo taken by a fan named Jane Nelson in the early 40's)

 Playing with Tommy Dorsey and Roy Eldridge